-We are committed to developing strategies that ensure the curriculum caters to the wide range of needs, abilities and interests of our students, across all Key Learning Areas.
+We are committed to developing strategies that ensure the curriculum caters to the wide range of needs, abilities and interests of our students across all Key Learning Areas.

 Students in Years 7 and 8 study a common curriculum comprising Religious Education, English, Mathematics, Science, Technology, History, Geography, Personal Development, Health and Physical Education (PDHPE), Music and Visual Arts.
-In Year 8 Japanese is introduced into the curriculum.
+In Year 8, Japanese is introduced into the curriculum.

 Core Curriculum consists of Religious Education, English, Mathematics, Science, PDHPE, History and Geography.

-Students also select 2 x 200-hour courses for study in Years 9 and 10, as well as 1x 100-hour course for study in year 9 only.
+Students also select 2 x 200-hour courses for study in Years 9 and 10, as well as 1 x 100-hour course for study in Year 9 only.

 The Record of School Achievement (RoSA) is the first academic credential that students are eligible to receive.
-This credential is available at the end of Year 10, 11 and 12, through NSW Education Standards Authority (NESA).
+This credential is available at the end of Year 10, 11 and 12, through the NSW Education Standards Authority (NESA).

 Students must complete at least 12 units of preliminary courses and ten units of HSC courses to receive the HSC, which must include 2 units of English and at least 1 unit of Studies of Religion or Catholic Studies.